tommifede/project/README.md

 ## Description
 This is a C++ project developed for academic purposes.
 It implements a Lotka–Volterra prey–predator simulation, aiming to collect initial conditions and parameters and to simulate the system's evolution using a discrete-time model.
-It includes unit tests (with Doctest) and graphical rendering (with SFML library).
+It includes unit tests (with Doctest) and graphical rendering (with the SFML library).

 ---